 This is why simulated copy-trade returns are always lower than the manager’s actual returns.
 You’re working with stale information by design.

-How we process them
+How we process 13F filings

 We pull 13F filings directly from SEC EDGAR.
 The filings come in as XML or text documents.
 We parse the position data, match it against our ticker database, calculate portfolio weights, and compare quarter-over-quarter to identify new positions, exits, and size changes.